 Address Job Security Concerns Directly and Honestly

-Every AI implementation I've worked on eventually surfaces the same unspoken question: "Am I about to automate myself out of a job?"
+Every AI implementation eventually surfaces the same unspoken question: "Am I about to automate myself out of a job?"

 The worst thing you can do is pretend this concern doesn't exist or offer vague reassurances about "augmentation, not replacement."
 People see through corporate speak.
 They need straight answers.

-Here's what I tell teams: Yes, AI will change your role.
+The honest answer to teams: Yes, AI will change your role.
 Some tasks you do today will be automated.
-That's not a maybe—it's the point of implementing this technology.
+That's not a maybe, it's the point of implementing this technology.
 But here's what's also true: the companies that figure out AI aren't laying off their experienced people.
 They're redeploying them to higher-value work that the company desperately needs done but never has capacity for.

-When we automated invoice processing for an accounting firm, we were explicit about what would change.
-The data entry work would go away.
-But the analysis work—catching discrepancies, investigating unusual patterns, advising clients on financial decisions—would expand.
-We created a training program before the AI launched, not after.
-People knew exactly what skills they needed to develop and had time to develop them.
+Invoice processing in an accounting firm is the canonical example.
+Be explicit about what changes: the data entry work goes away, but the analysis work, catching discrepancies, investigating unusual patterns, advising clients on financial decisions, expands.
+Create a training program before the AI launches, not after.
+People know exactly what skills they need to develop and have time to develop them.

 Make job security conversations concrete: